Clive Hostel of Trichy Where Robert Clive Stayed Briefly Highlights EIC's Early Political Growth

 Above image: Robert Clive after his war exploits' in Bengal on retirement was back to England with vast wealth earned dishonestly beyond the limits and face criticism and corruption enquiry.
 Aged 49, he died on November 22, 1744.
 Cause of death: suicide

-• Architectural Features: The structure on the present Nadi Kovil street inside the Main Guard Gate reflects a blend of Islamic and Gothic architectural styles, indicative of its layered history.
+Architectural Features: The structure on the present Nandi Kovil street (and corner of NSC Bose road) inside the Main Guard Gate reflects a blend of Islamic and Gothic architectural styles, indicative of its layered history.
 Lower Level: Features a series of Islamic-style arches with a central passageway leading to an expansive open courtyard, reminiscent of Mughal design.
 Naubat Khana: The original structure may have included a Naubat Khana (a ceremonial drum house), akin to the one at Amir Mahal, likely used for royal or formal announcements.
 Upper Level: The Gothic structure, added later, reflects British colonial influences, possibly built when St. Joseph’s College acquired the property.
 The transformation into a shopping arcade adds to its historical evolution, with the building's neo-Gothic facade now fronting a bustling marketplace.

 Significance